croaky/laptop/blog/articles/setup-react-native-laptop-vim.md

 * Use existing text editor.
 * The compiled apps are native and performant.

-Even so, React Native has many parts to be learned, some optional.
-Reducing the early decisions to make can help build momentum and confidence.
-This article describes a MacOS laptop setup and Vim configuration for React Native to help folks get to working software faster.
+This article describes a MacOS laptop setup and Vim configuration for React Native with:

-## Follow these decisions

-Yes, from the beginning:

 * ES6
+* ESLint
 * Expo
 * JSX
+* Jest
 * Prettier
 * React Navigation

-Soon, very soon:

-* Jest

-Not now, maybe later:

 * Redux
-* Flow or TypeScript
+* TypeScript

-Not necessary:

-* ESLint

 ## Install dependencies